himoacs/solace_kdb_whitepaper/whitepaper.md

 #### Publishing messages to PubSub+

 Now that we know we have setup everything correctly, we are ready to publish messages to PubSub+.
 In PubSub+, you can either publish to a topic or a queue.
 Publishing to a topic facilitates pub/sub messaging pattern because it allows multiple subscribers to subscribe to the topic.
-Conversely, publishing to a queue directly, limits only one consumer to consume from that queue and hence implements a point-to-point messaging pattern.
+Conversely, producing to a queue directly, limits only one consumer to consume from that queue and hence implements a point-to-point messaging pattern.
 Since we are more interested in pub/sub messaging pattern, we will publish to a topic.

 Additionally, PubSub+ offers two types of quality-of-service (QoS): *direct* and *persistent*.
 In *direct messaging*, messages are not persisted to disk and hence, are less reliable but offer higher throughput and lower latency. *Persistent messaging*, also known as *guaranteed messaging*, involves persistence and acknowledgments to guarantee zero end-to-end message loss.
 Because of additional overhead of persistence and acknowledgements, *guaranteed messaging* is more suitable for critical data distribution in low throughput usecases.
 As an example, you should use *direct messaging* for market data distribution and *guaranteed messaging* for order flows.